SRGSSR/castor/Sources/Castor/Castor.docc/Articles/setup-and-lifecycle.md

     _ application: UIApplication,
     didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]? = nil
 ) -> Bool {
-    let criteria = GCKDiscoveryCriteria(applicationID: "CA570A") // Replace "CA570A" by your App ID or use kGCKDefaultMediaReceiverApplicationID for the default Google Cast receiver let options = GCKCastOptions(discoveryCriteria: criteria)
+    let criteria = GCKDiscoveryCriteria(applicationID: "CA570A")
+    let options = GCKCastOptions(discoveryCriteria: criteria)
     options.physicalVolumeButtonsWillControlDeviceVolume = true
     GCKCastContext.setSharedInstanceWith(options)
     return true
 }
 ```

+> Note: The [`kGCKDefaultMediaReceiverApplicationID`](https://developers.google.com/cast/docs/reference/ios/interface_g_c_k_discovery_criteria#:~:text=const-,kGCKDefaultMediaReceiverApplicationID) can be used to target the default Cast receiver.

+This ensures that if you don't have a custom App ID, your app will still be able to connect to the default receiver and play media across supported devices.

 > Tip: To ensure compatibility with Android TV receivers, enable the following option:
 >